Depending on what you need, contact your:

 More information:

-There's no effective police force in Somalia.
-There's a breakdown in law and order.
+There's a breakdown in law and order and no effective police force in Somalia.
 Lawlessness, clan violence and looting are common.

-Anti-Western attitudes are strong in some parts of Somalia.
-Foreigners are sometimes violently harassed.
-This includes people of Somali descent.
+Anti-Western attitudes are strong in some regions.
+Foreigners can be violently harassed, including people of Somali descent.

-Somalia experiences natural disasters and severe weather, including tsunamis.
+Somalia experiences extreme weather and natural disasters, including tsunamis.

 If, despite our advice, you travel to or stay in Somalia and a natural disaster occurs: